MarynaShavlak/dev-interview-hub/src/shared/ui/redesigned/Drawer/README.md

 }
 ```
 ## Props
+The `Drawer` interface extends `TestProps` to include the optional `data-testid` property, allowing for easier identification and testing of the component in various testing environments
 The `Drawer` component accepts the following props:

 | Prop       | Type                | Required / Optional | Description                                                                 |